AlexanderGeorge102934/Fuzzy-Logic-DSL/README.md

 ## Key Concepts

 1. **Fuzzy Variables and Values**:
-   - A **Fuzzy Variable** represents a named entity with a fuzzy value between 0 and 1.
+   - A **Fuzzy Variable** Fuzzy variables represent values that can range between 0 and 1.
+These variables can be assigned specific values using the Assign function.
+Assignments can be global or scoped to a    particular gate.
+Global variables are available across the entire program, while scoped variables are local to a defined gate..
    - A **Fuzzy Value** is a numerical value between 0 and 1 that represents a degree of truth.

 2. **Operations**: